HueStudios/HueLang/SPEC.md

 Secondary definitions are simply those composed as an ordered set of other words.
 The specifics of this are further explained with the concept of compilation, seen below.

+### Stacks

+Being a stack-based languaged, it follows that stacks are a key part of HueLang.
+A stack is a data structure that allows the storage and retrieval of data, following a _last in, first out_ order.

+The HueLang runtime is composed of two stacks: execution and value.

+#### Execution stack

+The execution stack is used by the runtime to hold the words to be evaluated.
+When a word with a secondary definition is evaluated, the word is said to be "expanded" into its component words, and these are pushed to the execution stack.

+#### Value stack

+When a word evaluates to a value (For example how the word ``20`` could evaluate to the integer 20), it is pushed to the value stack.
+Primary words may then pop values from the value stack, operate on them, and optionally pushing a result back.

 ### Compilation

+Compilation